pixelass/pwa-template/docs/FILE_NAMES.md

 ## Exports

 We use named exports in all files except for the `index.tsx`.
-We need to use `export default` to allow better DX when using components in dynamic imports
+We need to use `export default` to allow better DX when using components as dynamic imports

 ## File extension